 Most of the NAFTA professions require a minimum of a bachelor’s degree.
 If this is required, experience is not a substitute for the degree.
 For some professions, experience can be required in addition to the bachelor’s degree (see list of professions with minimum education requirements and alternative credentials—Appendix 1603.D.1 of NAFTA Chapter 16).

-Who Is Eligible for an H-1B Visa in the US?
+Who is Eligible for a TN Visa for the US?

 To be eligible for TN nonimmigrant status or a TN visa, you must: